 The WCGS Office of Student Diversity was established in 2017 to maintain student retention and provide support to students from underrepresented groups.
-The goals of the office are to: (1) promote the recruitment and retention of a talented and diverse medical and graduate student body, particularly from populations underrepresented in science and medicine; (2) ensure that all students inclusive of gender, sexual, racial, ethnic, cultural, political, and religious identity and background, have a genuine sense of belonging in the WCM community; (3) help students achieve their highest potential for scholarly excellence and science to underserved communities.
+The goals of the office are to: (1) promote the recruitment and retention of a talented and diverse medical and graduate student body, particularly from populations underrepresented in science and medicine; (2) ensure that all students inclusive of gender, sexual, racial, ethnic, cultural, political, and religious identity and background, have a genuine sense of belonging in the WCM community; (3) help students achieve their highest potential for scholarly excellence and career advancement; and (4) engage and support community service and outreach both in medicine and science to underserved communities.
 WCGS and the Office of Student Diversity works to ensure that students from underrepresented groups feel welcome and comfortable on campus.